 PRO TIP: For maximum effect, consume one serving of ENDURE X every day before breakfast and another before PM training or performance climbing.
 To enhance all-day performance in sports or climbing, drink 16oz (1 scoop) during warm-up and then a second 16oz serving around 4 hours later to maintain ergogenic effects late into the day.
 Our 32oz logo Nalgene bottle is ideal for this usage!

 --------------- Wild Berry Flavor ----------------

-NO Artificial Colors - NO Artificial Flavors - NO GMOs - VEGAN
+NO Caffeine - NO Artificial Colors - NO Artificial Flavors - VEGAN

 30 servings per unit (338 grams per container)